Integration training for immigrants

 The new Integration Act

-The new Integration Act will enter into force on 1 January 2025.
+The new Integration Act entered into force on 1 January 2025.

-The reform will increase the municipal responsibility for promoting integration.
+The reform increases the municipal responsibility for promoting integration.
 Integration services can be provided by the municipality itself or in collaboration with other municipalities.

-Services promoting integration will be organized as part of the new integration programme.
-Integration training and a final examination of Finnish or Swedish proficiency will be included in the integration programme.
+Services promoting integration are organized as part of the new integration programme.
+Integration training and a final examination of Finnish or Swedish proficiency are included in the integration programme.

-An assessment of service needs related to integration and skills, an integration plan, multilingual civic orientation, working life training as well as guidance and counselling will also be part of the new integration programme.
+An assessment of service needs related to integration and skills, an integration plan, multilingual civic orientation, working life training as well as guidance and counselling are also part of the new integration programme.

 You can find out more about your municipality's integration programme on its website.